OCIO and Fiduciary Oversight for Foundations and Endowments

 How does OCIO pricing work?

 We charge a transparent fiduciary advisory fee based on assets under management.
-There are no commissions, no hidden fees, and no proprietary product requirements.
+There are no hidden fees and no proprietary product requirements.
 The exact fee depends on portfolio size and complexity, and we are happy to discuss specifics during an initial consultation.

 Can you help our board meet its fiduciary obligations?